 Here’s a quick guide to the acronyms used on the interactive map:

 FRAP also has a number of fact sheets and articles to help protect your home from fire.
-We recommend this sheet that gives you advice on preparing your home:
+We recommend watching this video for more information:

 Remember, insurance is there for when something terrible has occurred.
 You should take steps to prevent catastrophic damage to your home.
 Cullen Insurance would prefer to only speak to you under good terms.